 You should note that in most cases, the colour of your teeth isn't indicative of dental health or hygiene.
 Clean and healthy teeth can also be yellowish due to their natural colouring.
 Most people want to have whiter teeth for aesthetic rather than health reasons.

 Regular visits to the dentist are a must for healthy teeth.
 This includes annual check-ups as well as professional teeth cleaning, which you should have done once or twice per year.
-Professional cleaning can help remove stubborn deposits, staining and hardened plaque.
-This protects teeth from cavities and prevents dental diseases.
-Professional cleaning is simply a must for healthy teeth and good oral hygiene.

 During your bestsmile Aligner treatment you should take care of your teeth as usual.
 Brush thoroughly after every meal and clean your Aligners either by rinsing them with water or brushing them with a bit of tooth paste.
 During the course of your Aligner treatment you still need to brush your teeth properly and clean the spaces between your teeth.